iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 ```
 _⇒-naive_ : (L → Set) → (L → Set) → (L → Set)
-P ⇒-naive Q = λ xs → P xs → Q xs
+P ⇒-naive Q = λ xs → (P xs → Q xs)
 -- rejected proposal
 ```

 This definition does not account for the possibility of `xs` evolving to better approximations.
-The established definition fixes this issue:
+The following actually adopted definition fixes this issue:

 ```
 _⇒_ : (L → Set) → (L → Set) → (L → Set)
-P ⇒ Q = λ xs → (ys : L) → P (xs ++ ys) → Q (xs ++ ys)
+P ⇒ Q = λ xs → ((ys : L) → P (xs ++ ys) → Q (xs ++ ys))
 ```

+Thorsten Altenkirch calls this style of definition *the logic of storytelling*:
+Assume that, in a fantasy story, the wise wizard offers the counsel "If our enemies cross that bridge, we will lose the war".
+This assertion does not only mean that if the enemies cross the bridge now, the protagonists will lose the war at that moment.
+It rather means that if at some point in the future, after the story has continued, the enemies cross the bridge, the protagonists will then lose the war.

+## Negation in the forcing extension

-Similarly, a principled definition of the forcing extension's bottom proposition would not be this...
+Similarly, a principled definition of the forcing extension's bottom proposition is *not*...

 ```
 ⫫-naive : L → Set
 ⫫-naive xs = ⊥
 ```

-...but this:
+...but rather:

 ```
 ⫫-principled : L → Set